Hexagon/pup/docs/src/examples/plugins/README.md

 ### Getting started

-To create a custom plugin, developers should extend the `PluginImplementation` class from `@pup/plugin` and override its methods as necessary.
-This class is the main entry point for plugins.
+To create a custom plugin, developers should extend the `PluginImplementation` class from `@pup/plugin`, overriding its methods as necessary.
+This class serves as the main entry point for plugins.

 The plugin then communicates with Pup using `PupRestClient` from `@pup/api-client`.
-The url and credentials are passed to the plugin constructor.
+The URL and credentials are passed to the plugin constructor.

+### Examples

-Example (full example available at <https://github.com/Hexagon/pup/tree/main/docs/src/examples/plugins>):
+A full example available at <https://github.com/Hexagon/pup/tree/main/docs/src/examples/plugins>, the official web interface plugin available at <https://github.com/hexagon/pup-plugin-web-interface>
+could also be used as a reference implementation.

+A minimal example which injects logs indicating if current memory usage is ok or high:

 ```typescript
 import { PupRestClient } from "jsr:@pup/api-client"